chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 As we have multiple permutations of our component, it's convenient to assign it to a `Template` variable.
 Introducing this pattern in your stories will reduce the amount of code you need to write and maintain.

 <div class="aside">

-`Template.bind({})` is a [standard JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) technique for making a copy of a function.
+💡 <code>Template.bind({})</code> is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind">standard JavaScript</a> technique for making a copy of a function.
 We use this technique to allow each exported story to set its own properties, but use the same implementation.
 </div>

 Arguments or [`args`](https://storybook.js.org/docs/vue/writing-stories/args) for short, allow us to live edit our components with the controls addon without restarting Storybook.
 Once an [`args`](https://storybook.js.org/docs/vue/writing-stories/args) value changes so does the component.